wqking/eventpp/readme.md

 ## Facts and features

-- Support both synchronous event dispatching (EventDispatcher) and asynchronous event queue (EventQueue).
+- Supports both synchronous event dispatching (EventDispatcher) and asynchronous event queue (EventQueue).
 - Supports nested event.
-A listener can dispatch event, append/prepend/insert/remove other listeners during capturing an event safely.
+A listener can dispatch event, append/prepend/insert/remove other listeners, during capturing an event safely.
 - Configurable and extensible with policies and mixins.
-- Support event filter.
+- Supports event filter.
 - Template based, less runtime overhead, unlimited possibilities.
 The event and callback can be almost any C++ types meeting minimum requirements.
 - Thread safe.
 - Backed by unit tests.